lolipuru/Thinkpad-T480-Opencore/README.md

   - It does booted on T480, but cpu frequent stuck at very low frequency
 - [ ] rps-control (igfxrpsc=1)
   - works good, but need more time to test
-- [ ] alcid
-  - sound broken after sleep, not sure if this is necessary
 - [ ] bios unlock stuff (CFG Unlock / DVMT Unlock)
   - i have no plan to do this until i got hand of real m1 macbook (but if you do, highly recommend for cfg / dvmt stuff)
 </details>